Psychology Degrees, Schools, and Careers in Delaware

 Career Opportunities for Psychologists in Delaware

 Employment growth for psychologists in Delaware will be relatively small as well over the next five years.
-The Delaware Office of Occupational and Labor Market Information estimates that from 2008 to 2018, the number of professional clinical, school, and counseling psychologists working in Delaware will increase just nine percent, which is equivalent to about 30 new professional psychologists in Delaware, they also estimated there would be about 10 job openings over the same period of time.
+O*NET reports that from 2020 to 2030, the number of professional clinical, school, and counseling psychologists working in Delaware will increase by 10%, which is equivalent to about 60 new professional psychologists in Delaware, they also estimated there would be about 50 job openings per year over the same period of time.

 Psychologist Salary in Delaware